Skip to main content

 4. MITIGATIONS

-Minimize network exposure for all control system devices and/or systems, ensuring they are not accessible from the Internet.
+• Minimize network exposure for all control system devices and/or systems, ensuring they are not accessible from the internet.

-Locate control system networks and remote devices behind firewalls and isolating them from business networks.
+• Locate control system networks and remote devices behind firewalls and isolating them from business networks.

-When remote access is required, use more secure methods, such as Virtual Private Networks (VPNs), recognizing VPNs may have vulnerabilities and should be updated to the most current version available.
-Also recognize VPN is only as secure as the connected devices.
+• When remote access is required, use more secure methods, such as Virtual Private Networks (VPNs).
+Recognize VPNs may have vulnerabilities, should be updated to the most recent version available, and are only as secure as the connected devices.

 CISA reminds organizations to perform proper impact analysis and risk assessment prior to deploying defensive measures.